 This is my biggest gripe with Airbnb’s platform: There’s no way for a host to know when you’ve arrived or when you’ve left.
 I feel that the app should have a feature where you check in and check out, but it doesn’t.

-If something goes wrong or you’re unhappy, give your host an opportunity to correct things BEFORE you leave a bad review.
+What if something goes wrong or you’re unhappy?
+Give your host an opportunity to correct things BEFORE you leave a bad review.

 I left a review stating exactly what happened so that future guests could know what to expect.
 I tried not to exaggerate or accuse, but simply state the facts.
-I feel good knowing that I may have spared other guests the same experience.
+I feel good knowing that I may have spared other guests the same experience and I believe I stayed within the guidelines of basic Airbnb etiquette.

 Leave an honest review.